Training Outcomes Within Your Budget!

 Frequently Asked Questions

-A goal is a broad, overarching outcome a campaign aims to achieve, while an objective is a specific, measurable step taken to reach that goal.
+A goal is a general aim of a campaign that gives it direction and purpose, while an objective is a measurable step taken to achieve that goal, usually with a specific time frame and outcome focus.

 The Knowledge Academy’s Knowledge Pass, a prepaid voucher, adds another layer of flexibility, allowing course bookings over a 12-month period.
 Join us on a journey where education knows no bounds.